prajwalsatpute/Data-Analytics-Machine-Learning-Project/README.md

 # Data Analytics and Machine Learning Project

 **Results of algorithms used in project which shows whole classification report.**

+**NOTE : For complete details of project check the Project Report.**

 ## Logistic Regression
 ![Screenshot (158)](https://user-images.githubusercontent.com/69674868/97395021-05a50400-190a-11eb-9a12-b75e34b9862e.png)